Cancer Drug Shortages on the Rise

 Listen to/Watch entire show:

 Drug shortages have been on the rise in recent years and a record number of shortages this year has alarmed healthcare professionals and lawmakers.
 Why are doctors and pharmacists having a hard time finding drugs needed for treating cancers and infections?
-Guest host Sara Terry asks what can be done to solve the problem now and to prevent it in the future.
-Also, rebel Libyan Leaders meet with Western envoys, and the East Coast gets a sharp shake.
+On our rebroadcast of today's To the Point, guest host Sara Terry asks what can be done to solve the problem now and to prevent it in the future.
+Also, a new audit shows State Lands Commission left lease money on the table, and the East Coast gets a sharp shake.
 Was the earthquake a wake up call?

 Banner image by Joe Raedle/Getty Images